 With world moving towards achieving carbon neutral targets and clean energy, businesses need to concentrate on making products with sustainability in mind.
 Manufacturing of cosmetic products is a highly intensive chemical process.
 Cosmetic products also contribute to environmental abuse in the form of product packaging made of plastics, paper, glass and metals.
 An environmentally sustainable product will cause less environmental damage compared to normally available products.
-The difference lies in the environmentally friendly characteristics of the materials/manufacturing/recycling etc. Every individual has a responsibility towards a greener environment and sustainable future.
+The difference lies in the environmentally friendly characteristics of the materials/ manufacturing/ recycling etc. For many years, the social and economic processes have placed a strong emphasis on the prudent management of natural resources.
+In order to reduce pollution, society's material needs, expanding population, and use of natural resources must be balanced and harmoniously coexist.

+Every individual has a responsibility towards a greener environment and sustainable future.
 Consumers today are conscious about the detrimental effects of chemicals on health and there is a growing demand in sustainable and environmentally friendly cosmetic products.

 This paper aims to study the factors that affect consumer decision making on buying the sustainable cosmetic products.
 It provides an insight into what factors influence the consumers decision making the most while buying a sustainable cosmetic product.
 The approach used was to analyse consumer behaviour and how likely they were to buy a product on basis of various factors.
 A self-developed questionnaire was used to collect data from consumers (men and women) using Simple Random Sampling.
 Responses of the questionnaire were collecting using a five-point Likert Scale.
-To achieve the goals of this research, the data was collected from a sample of 200 consumers.
+To achieve the goals of this research, the data was collected from a sample of 256 consumers.
 Through our study, we inferred that the Product content, Product longevity, Product recyclability and reusability emerged to be significant factors that influence consumers decision making on buying sustainable cosmetic products while Product eco-label did not emerge as a significant factor.
 We have measured consumer decision making as a function of level of satisfaction on using sustainable cosmetic products.